Key Takeaways

 Possible Compensation from Injury Claims

 If a broken hip resulted from negligence, filing a personal injury claim can help recover damages associated with the injury and its aftermath.
-Compensation can include:
+Compensation can include medical expenses, lost wages, pain and suffering, and loss of consortium.

 Finally, in case of death, surviving family members (spouse, children, parents) may be eligible for compensation through a wrongful death claim for the loss of financial support and emotional distress caused by their loved one’s death.